 Once upon a time the news on Right to Repair could be reported on this brief page and updated only occasionally.
 The world has changed, thanks to legions of people turning out to insist that common sense prevail.

-See below for links to material on Right to Repair basics, along with links to organizations with up-to-the-minute information.
+See below for links to material on Right to Repair basics, along with links to organizations with up-to-the-minute information about legislation in the US, UK and EU.

-iFixit is one of the front-line leaders in the Right to Repair movement.
-Go HERE for their overview of “R2R”, and HERE for their super high-level summary.
+iFixit advocates vigorously for right Right to Repair in the US and around the world.
+Go HERE for their overview of “R2R”, and HERE for their high-level summary.
 Both pages contain links to more in-depth articles about many aspects of the issue.
+Don’t miss the iFixit Blog for up-to-date Right to Repair news.

 “Good for the planet.
 Good for Consumers.
 Good for Business.”